7 Myths Harmful to Pit Bulls — Debunked

 Dr. Parthasarathy confirms this, pointing to many challenges that are environmental in origin rather than instinctual: “Pit Bulls are very teachable.
 The key is finding what motivates them positively and addressing any underlying physical or emotional conditions that may hinder their ability to learn, such as fear, anxiety, or difficulty controlling impulsivity.”
 She adds that they also don’t need a “firm hand” to learn.
 Pit Bulls are trainable like any other type of dog — with positive reinforcementopens in a new tab.

 If any of this seems too nitpicky, there’s good reason to debunk these myths.
 Not unlike your relative who spends far too much time on Facebook, this spread of misinformation has serious consequences.
-PETAopens in a new tab has recognized Pit Bulls as the most abused group of dogs in the country.
-The Humane Society of the USopens in a new tab states that Pit Bull-type dogs are regularly some of the most common breeds found in shelters often as a result of BSL regulations that dissuade their adoption.
+PETA has recognizedopens in a new tab Pit Bulls as the most abused group of dogs in the country.
+The Humane Society of the United States says that Pit Bull-type dogs opens in a new tabare regularly some of the most common breeds found in shelters often as a result of BSL regulations that dissuade their adoption.

 Unfortunately, as we know, the longer an animal is in a shelteropens in a new tab, the more likely they are to be euthanized.
 This is all to say that these anti-Pit narratives aren’t just disheartening, they can be deadly.
 So, please put on your own MythBusters hats as you go out into the world and advocate for these gentle pups: They are counting on you.